codedadu/Config-Server-Basic/README.md

-# configration-server
+# Configurasi Server for My Head
-This stat is how to configuration server basic
+This all configuration file for config your server